Only 89kms until I reach Santiago de Compostela! I can hardly believe it but I’ve checked the numbers several times.

 - Anna & Flavio – Slovenian & Ecuadorian

 We’re all walking at different paces, staying behind or moving on.
-Katya, Axel & Suzanna went on when I rested in Ponte de Lima, Claire disappeared for a while but turned up at Rubiães, the others I’ve met along the Way.
+Katya, Axel & Suzanna went on when I rested in Ponte de Lima, Claire disappeared for a while but turned up again at Rubiães, the others I’ve met along the Way.
 Perhaps I’ll make other buddies before Santiago.
-I doubt any of these relationships will turn into lasting friendships but it’s great to see familiar faces at the end of the day.
+I doubt any of these relationships will turn into lasting friendships but it’s great to see familiar faces at the end of a day’s walking.

 We peregrinos are like a gigantic tribe of nomads, moving across Europe.
-We follow trails that lie like a spider’s web over the landscape.
-All travelling for different reasons but with one destination.
+We follow the trails that lie like a spider’s web over the landscape.
+All travelling for different reasons but with one destination: